Is Depression Considered a Disability in Ontario?

 When depression affects your ability to work or impacts your life in a major way after an accident, you might be able to file a mental health claim for financial compensation.
 To determine your eligibility, consult a lawyer in your area.
 Your lawyer can explain your options (disability claims, accident tort claims, or other legal action depending on the circumstances), help you compile the evidence necessary to prove a claim, and proceed with the legal process to help you obtain the settlement you need and deserve.

-Preszler Law Can Assist Depression Sufferers in Ontario
+Preszler Injury Lawyers Can Assist Depression Sufferers in Ontario

-For legal counsel in Ontario, call the lawyers at Preszler Law.
+For legal counsel in Ontario, call the lawyers at Preszler Injury Lawyers.
 Contact us today to set up a free legal consultation: 1-800-JUSTICE® or use our online contact form.